krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-Specifically, it allows us to apply powerful mathematical tools that exploit the topology of time and the algebra of time intervals to reason about the interactions and emergent configurations of presences in a rigorous and structured, and more importantly, computable way.
+Specifically, it allows us to apply powerful mathematical tools that exploit the topology of time and the algebra of time intervals to reason about the interactions and configurations of presences in a rigorous and structured, and more importantly, computable way.

-## 2. What is a Presence?
+## What is a presence?

-Let's start by building intuition for the concept of presence.
+Let's start by building intuition for the concept.
 Consider the
 statement: “The task $X$ was in Development from Monday to Friday.”

 In the presence calculus, this would be expressed as a statement of the form: